CPPO: Contrastive Perception Policy Optimization for VLM Agents: Introduction

-After identifying vision-dependent tokens in the policy’s output, we compute the token-level CPL term.
+After identifying vision-dependent tokens in the policy's output, we compute the token-level CPL term.
 Unlike prior work, CPL is an \textit{unsupervised} perception contrastive loss that does not require additional CoT supervision or proprietary models.
 Specifically, for each input image, we create two other variants: an information-preserving perturbation that retains query-relevant content and an information-removing perturbation that obscures such information.
-CPL is then implemented as an InfoNCE contrastive loss \citep{chen2020simple}: the token probability distribution conditioned on the original image serves as the anchor, the distribution under the information-preserving perturbation as the positive, and the distribution under the information-removing perturbation as the negative sample.
+CPL is then implemented as an InfoNCE contrastive loss \cite{chen2020simple}: the token probability distribution conditioned on the original image serves as the anchor, the distribution under the information-preserving perturbation as the positive, and the distribution under the information-removing perturbation as the negative sample.
 Crucially, the contrastive loss is applied only to perception tokens from \emph{correct} rollouts, ensuring that anchors correspond to accurate and verified perception tokens.
 This provides targeted perception feedback to the policy, thereby improving its visual grounding capability.

+\textbf{Relevance to agents in the wild.} Although our experiments target standard multimodal reasoning benchmarks, the failure mode that CPPO targets---ungrounded or weakly-grounded perception tokens---is precisely the failure mode that compromises VLM agents acting on real visual inputs.
+A policy that has been explicitly optimized to be \emph{differentially sensitive} to visual content is, by construction, less likely to invent visual facts when its observations are noisy, partially occluded, or adversarially perturbed---all of which are routine conditions in deployed agentic settings.

-In summary, the major contributions of our work are as follows: \begin{itemize}[leftmargin=*] \item We propose CPPO, an RL-based finetuning solution tailored for VLMs to disentangle perception and reasoning improvement of the policy. \item We propose an entropy-based perception token detection method, where the VLM policy identifies its own perception tokens using its output distribution. \item We propose CPL, an \textit{unsupervised} perception-specific contrastive loss to optimize a VLM policy. \item We show the superiority of CPPO compared with prior perception-specific RL methods. \end{itemize}
+In summary, the major contributions of our work are as follows: \begin{itemize}[leftmargin=*] \item We propose CPPO, an RL-based finetuning solution tailored for VLMs to disentangle perception and reasoning improvement of the policy, motivated by the perceptual reliability requirements of VLM agents. \item We propose CPL, an \textit{unsupervised} perception-specific contrastive loss to optimize a VLM policy. \item We propose an entropy-based perception token detection method, where the VLM policy identifies its own perception tokens using its output distribution. \item We show the superiority of CPPO compared with prior perception-specific RL methods across math and visual reasoning benchmarks. \end{itemize}